 If you have done everything and you just can’t get your cats to like each other and stop fighting, there is one last tactic you can try to use.
 The jail tactic.

-Get yourself a fairly sizable dog cage.
-You’re looking for something that will be big enough to fit in a bed, food dishes and a litter box.
+Get yourself a fairly sizeable dog cage.
+You’re looking for something that will be big enough to fit in a bed, food dishes, and a litter box.

 In a large room, have one cat in the cage at a time and the other cat free to roam around the room.

 Do this for a week or so and alternate where the cats are each day.